Wallachian military forces: Equipment and tactics

 The strategies used by Wallachia, as in Moldavia, were mostly defensive in nature.
 In order to disrupt an enemy's advance in the country, the population was often required to retreat to the wooded or mountainous regions, while the army engaged in hit-and-run tactics and avoided direct confrontations.
 This was done to delay the advance of an army and to try and lure the enemy into more defensible places like marshes, wooded areas, or mountain passes.

 Like Moldavia, Wallachia predominantly used light cavalry, therefore they were lightly equipped with their defensive equipment mainly consisting of a shield of different shapes (round, triangular, or winged).
 Gambesons and mail armour were also used.
-The viteji and the boyars, could be equipped with heavier equipment including plate armour.
-For example, according to the Italian chronicle "Cronaca Carrarese", Radu I of Wallachia acquired a number of 10,000 suits of armour from the Republic of Venice around the year 1377.
+The viteji and the boyars could be equipped with heavier equipment, including brigandines and plate armour.
+For example, according to the Italian chronicle "Cronaca Carrarese", Radu I of Wallachia acquired some 10,000 suits of armour from the Republic of Venice around the year 1377.
 In a document issued by John Zápolya to the Saxons of Brașov regarding a ban imposed by the King on the arms trade with Wallachia in 1522, it is detailed that the Saxons were bringing many weapons and armour to Transylvania from Hungary, and then selling them to Wallachia.